awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NodeJs.02.md

    });
    ```

-1. To run the program, type the following command:
+1. To run the program, enter the following command\.

    `node MoviesLoadData.js`